While you’re here today, be sure to sign up for my SAT email list to get free bonuses and subscriber-exclusive content!

 Here’s what else happened:

-Some mysterious stranger – not the first, and not the last – found my affiliate link for the SAT Unlocked e-Book and read about its potential benefits – including an 8-week money-back guarantee.
+Some mysterious stranger – not the first, and not the last – found my affiliate link for the SAT Unlocked e-Book and read about its potential benefits – including an 8-week money-back guarantee, before signing up online and purchasing the e-Book through my website and earning me a small commission as well.

-Editor’s note: I no longer promote SAT Unlocked, because I spent a year writing my own SAT prep books on the Writing and Math sections!
+Editor’s note: I no longer promote SAT Unlocked, because I spent a year writing my own SAT prep books on the Writing and Math sections as well as creating a video course on winning college scholarships!

 My SAT prep blog journey so far: